saatvik-10/memory-engine-v1/README.md

 # Memory Engine V1

 Memory Engine V1 is a FastAPI app for storing, listing, fetching, searching, ingesting, and reflecting on memories.
-It uses SQLAlchemy with PostgreSQL, pgvector embeddings, and a Sentence Transformers model for semantic similarity.
+It uses SQLAlchemy with PostgreSQL and Sentence Transformers embeddings.

 ## What is implemented